 “It is wise to be informed and prepared.
 On the other hand, it is not helpful to check the news feed every hour,” said Johnson.
 “Obsessing can lead to increased anxiety and frantic decision-making.
-When stress becomes unmanageable it is harder for us to understand what others are saying and can be equally challenging for us to communicate our ideas clearly.”
+When stress becomes unmanageable, it is harder for us to understand what others are saying and can be equally challenging for us to communicate our ideas clearly.”

-“It is helpful to surround yourself with people who are willing to listen to our feelings and provide comfort.
-We are social creatures and thrive when we can provide and receive support from one another.
-Sometimes disasters like this provide an opportunity for us to help each other, which can take our busy minds away from what has gone wrong and place our focus on helping others.
-If we are unable to provide support to others, then it may be wise for us just to allow ourselves to feel what we feel with as much self-compassion as possible,” said Johnson.
+Johnson suggests that it is helpful to surround yourself with people who are willing to listen to your feelings and provide comfort.
+“We are social creatures and thrive when we can provide and receive support from one another.
+Sometimes disasters like this provide an opportunity for us to help each other, which can take our busy minds away from what has gone wrong and place our focus on helping others,” he remarked.
+“If we are unable to provide support to others, then it may be wise for us just to allow ourselves to feel what we feel with as much self-compassion as possible.”

 - How you’re feeling, it’s natural.
-Realize that any anxiety, sadness, anger, or distress you are feeling, no matter how many miles between you and any tragedy, is a natural reaction to a tragedy of this kind and magnitude.
+Realize that any anxiety, sadness, anger or distress you are feeling, no matter how many miles between you and any tragedy, is a natural reaction to a tragedy of this kind and magnitude.

 - Shut off the TV.
 Media coverage of tragic events can in and of itself cause strong emotional reactions for both children and adults.

 - Get your mind off it.
 Distraction is one of the best coping methods.
-Exercise, see a movie or sporting event, or play a board game.
+Exercise, see a movie or sporting event or play a board game.

-• Spend time with loved ones.
+- Spend time with loved ones.
 Some of our greatest assets are our family and friends.
 If you are feeling down or troubled, spend some time with someone you love.

 - Lean on your faith.
 Many people find strength in a higher power during times of national tragedy.

-• Connect with a professional.
-If you are overwhelmed by your feelings, contact Monarch at (866) 272-7826 to schedule an appointment with a local mental health professional or call the Substance Abuse Mental Health Services Administration (SAMHSA) helpline at (800) 985-5990.
+- Connect with a professional.
+If you are overwhelmed by your feelings, contact Monarch at 866-272-7826 to schedule an appointment with a local mental health professional or call the SAMHSA helpline at 800-985-5990.